 Women's Resource Center: The Women’s Resource Center (Recreation and Wellness Center ‐ Room 1.812) aims to provide the men and women of the UTSA community with resources, services, and knowledge of women's issues.
 The WRC is coordinated by the Health Education staff of Student Health Services and is open to all UTSA students who are interested in learning more about various women’s topics.
 Students who would like information about services within the local community, state, and national level can request more information from the Health Education staff.
 Services are offered upon request during the academic semesters.

-Discrimination and Sexual Harassment Training: The UTSA Human Resources Office provides a 3 hour class on awareness and prevention of discrimination and sexual harassment for faculty and staff.
-The class, offered two times per year, provides definitions, exercises, small group discussion and case studies about unlawful discrimination and sexual harassment.
-The class will cover the process of filing a discrimination charge, the roles and responsibilities of UTSA's Office of Equal Opportunity Services, and the roles and responsibilities of UTSA employees.
+Discrimination and Sexual Harassment Training: The UTSA Human Resources Office provides a three hour class on awareness and prevention of discrimination and sexual harassment for faculty and staff.
+The class, offered twice a year, provides definitions, exercises, small group discussion and case studies about unlawful discrimination and sexual harassment.
+The class covers the process of filing a discrimination charge, the roles and responsibilities of UTSA's Office of Equal Opportunity Services, and the roles and responsibilities of UTSA employees.
 Two up-to-date audiovisuals are included.
-Participants will receive a detailed packet of information about preventing discrimination and harassment, and about UTSA policies and procedures.
+Participants receive a detailed packet of information about preventing discrimination and harassment, and about UTSA policies and procedures.

 Title IX and Campus SaVE Act Training: This course provides faculty and staff with information on requirements imposed by the Office of Civil Rights (OCR) April 2011 Dear Colleague Letter (DCL) The course explains the responsibilities of the UTSA Title IX Coordinator and faculty and staff identified as responsible by the DCL.
 Staff will discuss the policy and procedures for reporting and investigating reports of sexual violence and sexual assault involving UTSA students.
 The course also includes a discussion on the Campus SaVE Act requirements addressing intimate partner violence, hate crimes, and new Clery reporting requirements.
 This course is conducted by EOS and Title IX office.

-Texas House Bill 699 (HB699) - Campus Sexual Assault Policy: Mandatory per Texas House Bill 699 - UTSA Sexual Assault Policy Acknowledgement.
-HB699 relates to requiring public institutions of higher education to establish a policy on campus sexual assault and notification of such policy to campus community.
+Texas House Bill 699 (HB699) - Campus Sexual Assault Policy: This policy is mandatory, per Texas House Bill 699 - UTSA Sexual Assault Policy Acknowledgement.
+HB699 relates to requiring public institutions of higher education to establish a policy on campus sexual assault and notification of such policy to the campus community.
 Effective Fall 2015, all incoming freshman and undergraduate transfer students must receive information on UTSA’s Sexual Assault Policy during their first semester using the Automated Student Access Program (ASAP).
-Required students must read and acknowledge our policy.
-Conducted by UTSA Equal Opportunity Services and Title IX Office
+Required students must read and acknowledge the policy, which is conducted by UTSA Equal Opportunity Services and the Title IX Office

-New Employee - Title IX and Campus SaVE Training: Title IX-Campus SaVE Training provided at "Day One" New Employee Orientation for staff and faculty.
-Conducted by UTSA Equal Opportunity Services and Title IX Office.
+New Employee - Title IX and Campus SaVE Training: Title IX-Campus SaVE Training is provided at "Day One" New Employee Orientation for staff and faculty.
+It is conducted by UTSA Equal Opportunity Services and the Title IX Office.

-Campus Climate Survey - (UTSA): An institution wide campus climate survey to examine the perception of the campus climate pertaining to sexual violence and student awareness of our campus initiatives to prevent sexual and intimate partner violence.
-Conducted by UTSA Equal Opportunity Services, Title IX Office and the Office of Student Affairs.
+Campus Climate Survey - (UTSA): An institution wide campus climate survey is given to examine the perception of the campus climate pertaining to sexual violence and student awareness of our campus initiatives to prevent sexual and intimate partner violence.
+It is conducted by UTSA Equal Opportunity Services, Title IX Office and the Office of Student Affairs.

-THE PAISANO, Self-supported, student-run weekly newspaper: Provides annual dissemination of Title IX and Campus SaVE information to the UTSA campus community.
-Conducted by UTSA Equal Opportunity Services and Title IX Office.
+THE PAISANO: This self-supported, student-run weekly newspaper provides annual dissemination of Title IX and Campus SaVE information to the UTSA campus community.
+It is conducted by UTSA Equal Opportunity Services and Title IX Office.

-New Employee Development: This course gives new employees an overview of UTSA – and includes presentations from Police, Safety, and Emergency Management regarding personal safety, sexual assault, domestic violence, dating violence, stalking prevention, and acquaintance rape.
-Offered 6 times per year.
+New Employee Development: This course gives new employees an overview of UTSA and includes presentations from Police, Safety, and Emergency Management regarding personal safety, sexual assault, domestic violence, dating violence, stalking prevention, and acquaintance rape.
+It is offered six times per year.

-Party on the Paseo: An annual spring event that occurs during San Antonio’s FIESTA celebration.
-The program focuses on Alcohol and Drug Awareness and focuses on resources available to promote and decrease the risk of alcohol involved situations, i.e. sexual assault's, violence, and bystander intervention.
+Party on the Paseo: This annual spring event occurs during San Antonio’s FIESTA celebration.
+The program focuses on Alcohol and Drug Awareness as well as on resources available to promote and decrease the risk of alcohol involved situations, i.e., sexual assaults, violence, and bystander intervention.

-Study Abroad Student Orientation: UTSA Police Department and health services participate with presentations addressing various safety topics and prevention information including sexual violence, stalking, and dating violence to students preparing for a study abroad travel.
+Study Abroad Student Orientation: UTSA Police Department and Health Services participate with presentations addressing various safety topics and prevention information including sexual violence, stalking, and dating violence to students preparing for study abroad travel.

 International Students Orientation and Fair: Title XI and UTSA Police Department participate with presentations addressing sexual violence, sexual harassment, stalking, and dating violence to new International students.